jablkooo/jablkooo/README.md

 I enjoy researching components, comparing specifications, building PCs, upgrading systems and going way too deep into details that most people probably don't care about. 😭

-My interest goes from **small peripherals and monitors all the way to complete PC and server hardware**.
+My interests range from **small peripherals and mice all the way to complete PC builds and server hardware**.

 ### 🖥️ PC Hardware